 Love & hate, hate & Love

-Whenever I try and single out the one race or the one nationality or the one sexuality for its crimes and injustices past and present, I am very shortly after, as right now, struck with how hopeless doing this really is.
-What good is pointing fingers?
-What does it really do?
+Whenever I try and single out one race or one nationality or one sexuality for crimes and injustices past and present, I am very shortly after struck with how hopeless doing this really is.
+What does pointing fingers really do?
 Are the people who are doing it any happier?
-I know I am not.
+I know I’m not.
 I know the people who are pointed at are not.

-No doubt so much damage has already been done and everyone has played their part in turn.
-Every nation, every race, every sexuality has hurt.
-I myself swing constantly like a heavy pendulum between absolute love and absolute malice.
-The pendulum has only ever for a moment fallen still!
-I know that the latter exhausts me.
-It sucks me completely dry and breaks my spirit.
-When I am feeling good, loving costs no effort.
+So much damage has been done.
+Everyone plays their part in turn.
+I myself swing like a heavy pendulum between love and malice.
+The pendulum only ever falls still for a moment and yet I know that malice exhausts me.
+It sucks me dry completely.
+When I am feeling good, love is no effort.
 None whatsoever.
-It is as natural and easy as the tides and the moon.
-It drips and oozes like honey from a stone.
-It refreshes and revitalises my soul.
-I hum like a content old man meeting his old faithfuls down by the bay where he sells them fish he caught that morning himself and they are so pleased to see him again and be recognised by him, and are loved just as unconditionally.
+It is natural and easy as the tide and the moon.
+It drips and oozes like honey.
+It refreshes and revitalises everything.
+I hum like an old man meeting his old friends down by the bay where he trades fish he caught that morning himself and they are so pleased to see him again and be recognised by him, and are loved just as unconditionally.